rafaelvindelamor/talk-kafka-let-it-flow/README.md

 - `scripts/topic-consume.sh`

 Finally, execute `io.demo.kafka.streams.Application` and you should see some events published and consumed by the previous consumer.

+Also, we are printing the `topology` in the `console`.
+If you want to visualize it, you can use this awesome tool: https://zz85.github.io/kafka-streams-viz/

 ### ksqlDB Examples